OUR HISTORY

 1892-- What would become the west side of the current property was sold by pioneer Captain Thomas Stanton to Toronto's renowned Massey family to act as their summer resort.
 The resort sported a main lodge, dining room, and cottages and was only accessible by train and steamer.
 From the onset, the Masseys used the site as a summer retreat for the Young Men's Bible League of the Central Methodist Church.

-1894-- Stanton sold what would become the east side of the current property to luggage magnate, William Langmuir.
+1894-- Stanton sold what would become the east side of the current property to luggage magnate, Matthew Langmuir.
 The Langmuir family built a sprawling cottage on what is now the main playing field and dining hall area.

 1905-- Succumbing to growing fears of isolation in the event of a fire or tragedy, the Massey family abandoned their estate and allowed the Methodist ministers to use the site for family vacations.